 Do you love Deviled Eggs?
 Me too.
 See I just love them so much I assume everyone does!
 So when I realized I’ve been blogging for so long and never posted my Classic Deviled Eggs, well I had to get “cracking.”
 (I’m so sorry for that!!
 Couldn’t help myself!)

 When I was younger, no one had a “recipe” for Deviled Eggs – you’d have been laughed out of town for even entertaining the idea.
-You just added a bit of this and that, tasted and thought “Oh it needs more such and such” spooned it in the egg halves.
+You just added a bit of this and that and tasted it and thought “Oh it needs a little more of this or a little more of that” and when you thought you had it right, you spooned it in the egg halves, which was always a messy proposition.
 Done.

 About Classic Deviled Eggs:

 And somewhere along the line, I think around the turn of this last century, a Deviled Egg book came out.
 Deviled Eggs: 50 Recipes From Simple to Sassy by Debbie Moose and Deviled Eggs had a heyday.
 Before that, the old Deviled Egg had def been declining in popularity.
 For one, people thought they were kind of a “Grandma” food at a time when the internet as we know it was taking hold, the Food Network was really getting popular and “cheffy” recipes ruled.
 Not to mention eggs (and fat) had been vilified for decades (wrongly) for their dietary cholesterol.
 I’m glad that’s been somewhat debunked!